-Chapter 4 starts off fairly simple - you’re mostly working with flat things that are all internal to the aircraft.
-Some curves, but no complex curves.
+Chapter 4 starts off fairly simple - you’re working entirely with flat shapes that are all internal to the aircraft.
+The only curves are the edges.

 The front seatback is very simple - cut down a slab of 0.75“ thick foam, shape two of the edges to be 45°, and glass it.
 Following the advice of other builders, I used a tablesaw to make those cuts.
 You can see the result below.